wix/cli-app-templates/shipping-rates/README.md

 In the creation process, you will be asked for:

 - A **Wix app name**.
 This is the name of your app in the [App Dashboard](https://dev.wix.com/app-selector?title=Select+an+App&primaryButtonText=Select+Site&actionUrl=https%3A%2F%2Fdev.wix.com%2Fapps%2F%7BappId%7D%2Fhome).
 - A **package name**.
-This is the name of the package created locally for your project, and the name of the directory containing your project’s local files.
+This is the name of the package created locally for your project, and the name of the directory containing your project's local files.

 ### What you get